SFDO-Tooling/Metecho/CONTRIBUTING.rst

 By running ``docker-compose up``, VS Code starts the development server/watcher as well, available at `<http://localhost:8080/>`_ in your browser.
-To view the running logs from the server processes, run the "Docker: Show Logs" command from the VS Code Command Palette and select "metashare_web".
+To view the running logs from the server processes, run the "Docker Containers: View Logs" command from the VS Code Command Palette and select "metashare_web".

 A number of project-specific VS Code extensions will be automatically installed for you within the Docker container.
 See `.devcontainer.json